Frequently Asked Questions

-We have over 100 props we can bring including toys, hats, wigs, signs, masks, and more.
+We have over 100 props including toys, hats, wigs, signs, masks, and more.

 What is your deposit requirement?

-Our deposit for a photo booth rental is $100.
+Our deposit for a photo booth service is $100.
 Deposit is required to bind the rental contract.

 Do you have liability insurance?